khanfarhan10/khanfarhan10old.github.io/_pages/about.md

 I believe that people should be curious, passionate, <br>
 and explore the unknown to make our lives meaningful.

+I learned how to code with different online and offline courses, StackOverflow and trial and error.
+Each project teaches me new skills.
+Below are some of the stages of my learning path and the skills I aquired.

 ## Personal information